lokalise/lokalise-pull-action/README.md

   --language-mapping=[{"original_language_iso":"en_US","custom_language_iso":"en-US"}]
 ```

-- `temp_branch_prefix` — A prefix for the temporary branch used to create the pull request.
-For example, using `lok` will result in a branch name starting with `lok`.
-Defaults to `lok`.
-- `always_pull_base` — By default, changes in the base language translation files (defined by the `base_lang` option) are ignored when checking for updates.
-Set this option to `true` to include changes in the base language translations in the pull request.
-Defaults to `false`.
 - `flat_naming` — Use flat naming convention.
 Set to `true` if your translation files follow a flat naming pattern like `locales/en.json` instead of `locales/en/file.json`.
 Defaults to `false`.
 - `skip_include_tags` — Skip setting the `--include-tags` argument during download.
 This will download all translation keys for the specified format, regardless of tags.
-You can also provide custom filtering options via `additional_params`, for example `--include-tags staging,dev`.
 - `skip_original_filenames` — Skips setting the `--original-filenames` and `--directory-prefix` arguments during download.
-By default, the action enables `--original-filenames=true` and sets a `directory-prefix` to `/`.
-When `--original-filenames` is set to `false`, all translation keys are exported into a single file per language, and `--directory-prefix` has no effect.
-Please note that in order to disable original filename usage, you'll need to explicitly set `--original-filenames=false` via `additional_params`.
+You can disable original filenames by setting `--original-filenames=false` explicitly via `additional_params`.

+### Git configuration

+- `git_user_name` — Optional Git username to use when committing changes.
+If not provided, the action will default to the GitHub actor associated with the workflow run.
+Useful if you want to use a specific name (e.g. "Localization Bot") in your commit history.
+- `git_user_email` — Optional Git email address to associate with commits.
+If not set, it defaults to a noreply address based on the Git username (e.g. `username@users.noreply.github.com`).
+This is helpful for cleaner commit metadata or if you want to associate commits with a bot/user email.

+### Pull request and GitHub options

+- `custom_github_token` — Optional GitHub token to use when creating or updating the pull request.
+If not provided, the default `GITHUB_TOKEN` is used.
+This can be helpful when your workflow requires elevated permissions (e.g., assigning reviewers, interacting with protected branches, or writing outside the current repo).
+Make sure to keep this token secret.
 - `pr_labels` — Comma-separated list of labels to apply to the created pull request.
+- `override_branch_name` — Optional static branch name to use instead of auto-generating one.
+This is useful if you want the action to update the same pull request across multiple runs (e.g., always syncing to `lokalise-sync`).
+If the branch already exists, it will be checked out and updated instead of creating a new one.
+- `force_push` — Whether to force push changes to the remote branch.
+Useful when using a static branch name and you want to overwrite any previous state (e.g., updating an existing PR).
+Set to `true` with caution, as this will overwrite history.
+Defaults to `false`.

+### Behavior tweaks and retries

+- `temp_branch_prefix` — A prefix for the temporary branch used to create the pull request.
+For example, using `lok` will result in a branch name starting with `lok`.
+Defaults to `lok`.
+- `always_pull_base` — By default, changes in the base language translation files (defined by the `base_lang` option) are ignored when checking for updates.
+Set this option to `true` to include changes in the base language translations in the pull request.
+Defaults to `false`.
 - `max_retries` — Maximum number of retries on rate limit errors (HTTP 429).
 Defaults to `3`.
 - `sleep_on_retry` — Number of seconds to sleep before retrying on rate limit errors.
 Defaults to `1`.
 - `download_timeout` — Timeout for the download operation, in seconds.
 Defaults to `120`.

-- `async_mode` — Download translations in asynchronous mode.
-Not recommended for small projects but required for larger ones (>= 10 000 key-language pairs).
-Defaults to `false`.
+### Platform support

 - `os_platform` — Target platform for the precompiled binaries used by this action (`linux_amd64`, `linux_arm64`, `mac_amd64`, `mac_arm64`).
 These binaries handle tasks like downloading and processing translations.
 Typically, you don't need to change this, as the default (`linux_amd64`) works for most environments.
 Override if running on a macOS runner or a different architecture.
-- `git_user_name` — Optional Git username to use when committing changes.
-If not provided, the action will default to the GitHub actor associated with the workflow run.
-Useful if you want to use a specific name (e.g. "Localization Bot") in your commit history.
-- `git_user_email` — Optional Git email address to associate with commits.
-If not set, it defaults to a noreply address based on the Git username (e.g. `username@users.noreply.github.com`).
-This is helpful for cleaner commit metadata or if you want to associate commits with a bot/user email.
-- `custom_github_token` — Optional GitHub token to use when creating or updating the pull request.
-If not provided, the default `GITHUB_TOKEN` is used.
-This can be helpful when your workflow requires elevated permissions (e.g., assigning reviewers, interacting with protected branches, or writing outside the current repo).
-Make sure to keep this token secret.

-### Permissions
+### GitHub permissions

 1. Go to your repository's **Settings**.
 2. Navigate to **Actions > General**.